datacommonsorg/docsite/datasets/Biomedical.md

 ### [Jensen Lab (University of Copenhagen)](https://jensenlab.org/resources/)

 #### [DISEASES](https://diseases.jensenlab.org/Search)
 DISEASES is a weekly updated web resource that integrates evidence on disease-gene associations from automatic text mining, manually curated literature, cancer mutation data, and genome-wide association studies.
 We further unify the evidence by assigning confidence scores that facilitate comparison of the different types and sources of evidence.
-For further details please refer to the following Open Access article about the database: [DISEASES: Text mining and data integration of disease-gene associations](https://www.sciencedirect.com/science/article/pii/S1046202314003831).
+For further details please refer to the following Open Access articles about the database: [DISEASES: Text mining and data integration of disease-gene associations](https://www.sciencedirect.com/science/article/pii/S1046202314003831) and [DISEASES 2.0: a weekly updated database of disease–gene associations from text mining and data integration](https://academic.oup.com/database/article/doi/10.1093/database/baac019/6554833?login=false).
+The data is made available under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.

 #### [Side Effect Resource (SIDER) 4.1](http://sideeffects.embl.de/)